11 Problems Centering Clay and Easy Ways to Fix Them

 The point is, there is a lot to think about when it comes to centering clay.
 From the choosing of the clay to making sure you’re in the correct position.

 Fighting with your clay is not a fun way to center.
-With the tips I just provided hopefully, you have learned to avoid some common problems with centering.
+With the tips I just provided, hopefully, you have learned to avoid some common problems with centering.

-If you just can’t seem to center you may have developed a motion that quickly became a habit.
+If you just can’t seem to center, you may have developed a motion that quickly became a habit.

 You will have to practice many times before centering becomes second nature.
 I recommend taking a pottery class to help you master the art of centering.
-Here is an article I wrote Why Every New Potter Should Take a Pottery Making Class where I tell you how important it is to have a teacher at your side to help you eliminate bad habits and speed up your learning process.
+Here is an article I wrote, “Why Every New Potter Should Take a Pottery Making Class,” where I explain how important it is to have a teacher at your side to help you eliminate bad habits and speed up your learning process.